spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

 - Must have a polished UI

-- Must use a CSS framework _other than_ Bootstrap
+- Must use a CSS library _other than_ Bootstrap

+  - It is acceptable to additionally use Bootstrap

 - Must follow MVC paradigm

+  - **Model**: Must use an ORM (not necessarily Sequelize)

+  - **View**: Must have clear "view" separation of concerns, for example using Handlebars (alternatives are React, Angular, Vue, etc.)

+  - **Controller**: Must contain core business logic, separate from the model and view

+- Must use a RESTful architecture

+- Must use good coding style (consistent indentation, naming conventions, etc.)

+  - Must use a linter (ex.
+ESLint) with at least five rules specified and enforced

-- Must meet good quality coding standards (indentation, scoping, naming)
+- Must have high quality coding standards (DRY, correctly scoped variables, etc.)

 ## Presentation Requirements

-Use this [project presentation template](https://docs.google.com/presentation/d/1_u8TKy5zW5UlrVQVnyDEZ0unGI2tjQPDEpA0FNuBKAw/edit?usp=sharing) to address the following:
+In your presentation include:

 - Elevator pitch: a one minute description of your application